shreyaspj20/nina_funcs/README.md

 *  _**get_data(path, file)**_

 Download the data from the NinaPro official website and save the data in a folder.
-The get_data() requires the folder path and the file name as the input arguements.
+The get_data() requires the folder path and the file name as the input arguments.
 For example:

 `data = get_data('DB2_s1/DB2_s1','S1_E1_A1.mat')`